Tsovinar1986/Django_Tour_Proj1/README.md

 if we use conda we have to create the django environement: conda create -n djangoenv python=x.x anaconda or other name which you choose for your django environment,  the version which is latest and that activate it: conda activate and the name of your conda django environment

+On conda you have to install environement to as conda install -n djangoenv anaconda or you environment name

-You have to install django on anaconda: conda install -c anaconda django or conda install django
+You have to install django on anaconda: conda install -c anaconda django

 after is to install pillow:
 windows:
 venv: pip install pillow
-conda: conda install -c anaconda pillow or conda install pillow
+conda: conda install -c anaconda pillow
 Linux:
 venv: pip install pillow
-conda: conda install -c anaconda pillow or conda install pillow
+conda: conda install -c anaconda pillow
 Macos:
 venv: pip install pillow
-conda: conda install -c anaconda pillow or conda install pillow
+conda: conda install -c anaconda pillow

 After installing the requirements for the environment we start our project.